rcfduarte/nmsat/docs/docs/standard-use-case.md

 To do this:

-1. add an entry to `nmsat/defaults/paths.py` for your template (here ’Blaustein’)
+1. add an entry to `nmsat/defaults/paths.py` for your template (here ’Cluster’)
-2. adapt the default cluster template in `nmsat/defaults/cluster_templates/Blaustein_jdf.sh` to match your cluster requirements
+2. adapt the default cluster template in `nmsat/defaults/cluster_templates/Cluster_jdf.sh` to match your cluster requirements
-3. change `run=’local’` to `run=’Blaustein’` in your parameter script
+3. change `run=’local’` to `run=’Cluster’` in your parameter script
 4. execute the following command from `nmsat/`

 ```python